The National Air and Space Museum in Washington, DC is one of the most popular in the world.

 The Air and Space Museum takes visitors to the sky, showcasing the amazing technological achievements that have progressed aviation and space exploration throughout the last century.
 Our fascination with flight is still alive and well, as the museum (and the Udvar-Hazy Center) is one of the most visited in the world year-after-year.

-As you may imagine, the historical objects on display are fundamental to the story of flight.
-The 1903 Wright Flyer owns the distinction of flying the world’s first successful flight – and you can see the groundbreaking flying machine in person.
-There’s also Charles Lindbergh’s Spirit of St. Louis, the first aircraft to complete a nonstop flight from New York to Paris.
+The historical objects on display are breathtaking – fundamental to the story of flight.
+The 1903 Wright Flyer, which completed the world’s first successful flight, and Charles Lindbergh’s Spirit of St. Louis, the first aircraft to complete a nonstop flight from New York to Paris, are two fan favorites.

 The Apollo 11 Command Module Columbia, the only portion of the Apollo 11 spacecraft to return to Earth, is currently at the Udvar-Hazy Center.
-Visitors can also see the spacesuit astronaut Neil Armstrong wore during his mission to the moon and touch a sample of a lunar rock brought back from the Apollo 17 mission in 1972.
+Visitors can also see the spacesuit astronaut Neil Armstrong wore during his mission to the moon and, beginning in July, touch a sample of a lunar rock brought back from the Apollo 17 mission in 1972.

 A stellar Only1DC experience

 Look through the lens of a high-powered telescope and watch as celestial bodies come into focus.
-Held on select evenings throughout the year, astronomy program events like nighttime stargazing at the National Air and Space Museum’s Public Observatory bring out volunteer experts (many of whom share their personal telescopes), families and couples.
+Held on select evenings throughout the year, astronomy program events like nighttime stargazing at the National Air and Space Museum’s Public Observatory bring out volunteer experts (many of whom share their personal telescopes) to give families, couples and curious visitors a taste of the cosmos.
 On a given night, you may be able to look through three different telescopes, each focused on a different point in the sky.